-An Earthquake Casulty: the JNR Ōfunato Line
+An Earthquake Casualty: the Japanese National Railway Ōfunato Line

 One example of this was the Ōfunato Line, where the right of way was destroyed north of the Kesennuma Station.
-The line was part of the Japanese National Railway system, which was privatized into regional companies after 1987.
+The line was part of the Japanese National Railways system, which was privatized into regional companies after 1987.
 After privatization, the line was owned by the East Japan Railway.

 |Image: Otomo Station.
 2018 by Yasu, Wikipedia Commons.|

 Most of the destroyed stations saw less than 200 passengers per day, and thus the rail line was abandoned and converted into a busway in 2013 between Kesennuma and Tamoyama, a distance of about 28 miles.

 |Here's the line on our Abandoned & Out-of-Service Railroad Lines Map.
 The orange line to the south, which ran from Kesennuma to Yanaizu, was also abandoned for similar reasons.|